• BoldGrid.com

 the Terminator Cobra made its debut

-at the Chicago Auto Show.
+at the Chicago Auto Show

 Below: Upon its dramatic entrance by SVT executives O. John Coletti and Tom Scarpello, the debut of the Terminator Cobra signaled all-out performance and power.
 The show car was a coupe dressed in Sonic Blue Clearcoat Metallic, a new color to the Mustang palette for the 2003 model year.